ot4i/ace-demo-pipeline/demo-infrastructure/README-jenkins.md

 - integrationServerName

 For Windows, the ACE_COMMAND environment variable may need to be changed to match a locally-installed version of ACE (currently set to 12.0.7).
+Container support is not required.

 For Linux, the ACE build container image may need to be created first.
 The use of a container to run ACE commands ensures that the Jenkins environment (for example, Java level) does not